Cherry Dump Cake is the easiest dessert ever! An easy dump and bake cake that’s made with cake mix, make this recipe for a sweet treat!

-Nobody really knows the exact origin of the dump cake, but it probably gets its name from the fact that everything is basically dumped into a pan before baking.
+Nobody really knows the exact origin of the cherry pie filling dump cake, but it probably gets its name from the fact that everything is basically dumped into a pan before baking.

 How To Make Cherry Dump Cake

-- Add a scoop of cherry dump cake to a bowl with whipped cream, vanilla ice cream, or any other flavor of ice cream that sounds delicious!
+- Serve.
+Add a scoop of the dump cake with cherry pie filling to a bowl with whipped cream, vanilla ice cream, or any other flavor of ice cream that sounds delicious!

 - Adjust the amount of filling.
-I like mine bursting with cherries so I use two full cans, but you could easily use a smaller amount if you’d prefer.
+I like my cherry dump cake bursting with cherries, so I use two full cans.
+You could easily use a smaller amount if you’d prefer.

-It will be fine at room temperature for 3 to 4 days, but go ahead and pop it in the fridge if you’ll be keeping it longer than that.
-Cover with foil or plastic so it doesn’t dry out and use within 1 week.
+But go ahead and pop it in the fridge if you’ll be keeping it longer than that.
+Cover with foil or plastic so it doesn’t dry out, and use within 1 week.